Close Menu

 Conclusion

-lecture-based learning is the educational equivalent of a fax machine in the age of smartphones.
+Lecture-based learning is the educational equivalent of a fax machine in the age of smartphones.
 While it may have served its purpose in the past, it’s becoming increasingly clear that this traditional teaching method is no longer cutting it in today’s rapidly changing world.

 From fostering passive learning and disengagement to failing to develop critical thinking and problem-solving skills, the disadvantages of lecture-based learning are glaring.
 It’s time for educators to embrace innovative teaching methods that promote active engagement, hands-on learning, and real-world skill development.